 Food Programs

-The Glendale Food Shelf is open Monday & Thursday, 11 am-4 pm and Tuesday & Wednesday 1-6 pm.
+The Glendale Food Shelf is open Monday 11am to 4pm, Tuesdays & Wednesdays 1-6pm & Thursdays from 12 pm-4pm.
 Glendale Food Shelf is operated in partnership with Minneapolis Public Housing Authority.
+Please call 612-342-1954 with any questions.

 Our Senior Food Shelf is open 9:30 am-1 pm (12:45PM last call) Monday-Friday with client choice shopping.
 Masks and social distancing are required.
-We will continue to provide home delivery – call 612-788-9521 to schedule.
+We continue to provide limited home delivery appointments – call 612-788-9521 to schedule.

 Monetary donations are the most effective way to support our food shelves.
 By collaborating with food banks, restaurants, and stores, East Side is able to use your contributions to purchase food at a much lower price than what grocery stores charge.